- Current students

-A typical first-semester experience provides you with foundation knowledge in areas including: locating your creative practice within a wider body of knowledge, considering indigenous research methodologies, reading and thinking critically, experimenting with, and critiquing, approaches to collaborative and creative industry practice and applying artistic and design research methods.
+A typical first-semester experience provides you with foundation knowledge such as locating your creative practice within a wider body of knowledge, considering indigenous research methodologies, reading and thinking critically, experimenting with, and critiquing, approaches to collaborative and creative industry practice and applying artistic and design research methods.

 Negotiated studies courses give you the option of undertaking industry placements with leading creative organizations and agencies in Auckland, while supervised studios provide possibilities for developing and enhancing your creative practice.

 The second and third semesters of study consist of the capstone project, which involves conceiving, proposing and carrying out a creative research project to completion (90 or 120 credits), during which time you will be supervised and mentored by academic staff and/or industry professionals.
 An example of this final project might be a performance, exhibition, design prototype or publication.

 - Dynamic studio environments that facilitate independent and collaborative working practices;

 - Build your own Masters degree as a stair-cased qualification;

 - Create a body of new work, build a portfolio, advance your practice and refresh or reorient your career;

 - Learn about and apply Kaupapa Maori and Pacific approaches to creative practice;